 I teach semester long classes at the University of Iowa Center for the Book in the fall and spring.
-Currently I have no weekend workshops on my calendar.
+Occasionally I teach shorter workshops such as this:

-- Anne Goy’s Secret Belgian Binding: A one-day workshop assembling a model of this book.
+- Anne Goy’s Crisscross Binding also known as the Secret Belgian Binding: A one-day workshop assembling a model of this book.
 This binding was invented by Belgian artist Anne Goy and introduced to the United States by Hedi Kyle.
 This hard cover book can be made with paste paper or other decorated papers or book cloth.
 The two covers and the spine piece are constructed of binder’s board covered with paper or cloth; each piece is separate until sewn onto the text block.
 The text block is sewn separately.
 The covers are sewn onto the text block using a pattern of stitches, which traps the spine in place with a set of loops back and forth across the spine between the front and back covers.
 This binding yields an attractive and very sturdy book with a decorative pattern of colored waxed linen threads on the spine.
 Can be combined with the Cross-Structure binding in a two-day workshop.
+Anne Goy has published a book in French and English, detailing her method for making the crisscross binding called Reliere Crisscross Crisscross Binding.
+I was taught a different method by Hedi Kyle as a little add on to her class at the 2000 Paper and Book Intensive.
 Click here to download the Secret Belgian Binding instructions

 - 20 Single Sheet Books: A one-day workshop introducing single sheet folded books.
 These techniques take maximum advantage of a sheet of paper.
 These versatile forms are much more fun and immediate and much less intimidating and expensive than other methods of making books.
 These folding techniques can be used to make single books or applied to any print media, from Xerox, inkjet or laser printers, to offset lithography to intaglio, silkscreen, lithography or letterpress to make editions.
 Using just scissors, glue stick and other simple tools, learn to make books ranging from the simple concertina to the complex tetraflexagon.